kdszafranski/druidsduelprototype/README.md

 # Setup

 After cloning the repo, you'll need to get the Node server up and running.

-Do so by running `npm install`.
-This will set up the node static file server.
+In a terminal:

+1. Run `npm install`
+2. Start the server: `npm start`
-In a browser, to to URL: `localhost:5000`
+3. In a browser, go to URL: `localhost:5000`

 # The Code